All about the province of Paucartambo

 Paucartambo is located on the eastern fringe of the Andes Mountains, 110 kilometers by road from the city of Cusco.

-The province limits to the north with the department of Madre de Dios, to the east and south with the province of Quispicanchi while to the west with the province of Calca.
+The province is bordered to the north by the department of Madre de Dios, to the east and south by the province of Quispicanchi and to the west by the province of Calca.

-The city of Paucartambo, the capital of the province, is located at 2,906 meters above sea level.
-Geographically it is located on the banks of the Mapacho River.
-It is the gateway to the southern jungle, to the Manu National Park.
+The city of Paucartambo, the capital of the province, is located 2,906 meters above sea level.
+Geographically, it is located on the banks of the Mapcho River.
+It is the gateway to the southern jungle, the Manu National Park.

 How to get there?

-To get to the city of Paucartambo from the city of Cusco, you must take the public transport buses that depart from 'Diagonal Angamos' avenue.
+To get to the city of Paucartambo from the city of Cusco, you must take the public transportation buses that leave from the ‘Diagonal Angamos’ avenue.

 Map